 Stormdry prevents water ingress by penetrating up to 12mm through brick.
 The breathable formula ensures that any dampness within the cavity will dry out.

 - Find out more about saving energy with Stormdry

 - Find out more about Stormdry certifications and accreditations

-To put Stormdry to the test, Safeguard Europe took UK’s original brick cream to Lucideon, a cutting-edge independent materials testing company.
-For these tests, a specially constructed brick wall was partly treated with Stormdry and partly left untreated.
+To put Stormdry Cream to the test, Safeguard Europe took UK’s original brick cream to Lucideon, a cutting-edge independent materials testing company.
+For these tests, a specially constructed brick wall was partly treated with Stormdry Cream and partly left untreated.
 The wall was then exposed to extended weathering.
 This involved repeated exposure to heat-rain cycles followed by repeated freezing and wetting cycles.
 These conditions were specially created to simulate naturally occurring weather conditions.
 The relative humidity of the environment was also controlled to closely match real-world conditions.
-These cycles were repeated continuously to simulate 25 years of natural weathering.
+Scientists repeated these signs continuously to simulate 25 years of natural weathering.